What it’s like to evacuate from a wildfire

 Lending a helping hand

 Fighting fires in California since 2003, Shoots has seen a lot of evacuations.
-It never fails to hearten him when he sees residents taking care of each other, he told FOX 5.
+It never fails to hearten him when he sees residents taking care of each other.

 He called back to San Diego County’s Lilac Fire in 2017, “seeing everybody work together to get people of harm’s way.”